 Rosé – Look for a bone dry rosé with origins from Loire Valley or Languedoc; any combination of the above mentioned grapes would work well!

-If you make this Shredded Brussel Sprouts Salad, please let us know by leaving a rating and review below!
+If you make this easy Shredded Brussels Sprouts Salad, please let me know by leaving a rating and review below!

 For more recipes from our Date Night In series, check out the following: